practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Scheme dialects on the Java Virtual Machine (JVM)/README.md

 Beware that file name _r4rstest.scm_ is hard coded in this source code file (though it could be changed throughout I guess).

-You can directly enter the JScheme REPL like this:
+You can directly enter the JSchemePlus REPL like this:

 ```
 $ java -jar ./-1.4PF2/runtime.jar